probinso/expert-modeling-system/code/README.md

 This code takes input text documents and a configuration file to describe a learned recomender system for identifying experts.
-The following `config` represents a list of required fields associates with a document_type.
+The following `config` represents a list of required fields associated with a document_type.

 ```yaml
 document_types: